Management (MGMT)

 Semester Hours: 3

-MGMT 523 Organizational Theory and Development
+MGMT 523 Organizational Theory & Design

 This course is designed to examine major perspectives in organizational theory, design, and behavior and develop students' understanding of the effect organizational actions make on the behavior of individuals and teams.
 This course will provide students with the opportunity to integrate major concepts and practices in organizational theory and behavior to identify approaches to optimize individual and team performance and well being.
 May be taken for letter grade only.
 Not challengeable.